Menu Close

 Dates

-Held at Farview Park Recreation Center, this community meeting celebrated the student and intern work, presenting it to the broader community.
+Held at Farview Park Recreation Center, this community meeting celebrated the student and intern work.
+Presentations to the broader community offered an opportunity to explain the work for feedback and comments.
 Refreshments created a festive atmosphere.

 2021 Events